-After competition of a joint programmes, a final, independent and gender-responsive8 evaluation will be organized by the Resident Coordinator.
+After competition of the joint programme, a final, independent and gender-responsive7 evaluation will be organized by the Resident Coordinator.
 The cost needs to be budgeted, and in case there are no remaining funds at the end of the joint programme, it will be the responsibility of PUNOs to pay for the final, independent evaluation from their own resources.

 The Joint Programme will be subjected to a joint final independent evaluation.
 It will be managed jointly by PUNOs as per established process for independent evaluations, including the use of a joint evaluation steering group and dedicated evaluation managers not involved in the implementation of the joint programme.
 The evaluations will follow the United Nations Evaluation Group's (UNEG) Norms and Standards for Evaluation in the UN System, using the guidance on Joint Evaluation and relevant UNDG guidance on evaluations.
-The management and implementation of the joint evaluation will have due regard to the evaluation policies of PUNOs to ensure the requirements of those policies are met and the evaluation is conducted with use of appropriate guidance from PUNOs on joint evaluation.
-The evaluation process will be participative and will involve all relevant programme's stakeholders and partners.
+The management and implementation of the joint evaluation will have due regard to the evaluation policies of PUNOs to ensure the requirements of those policies are met and the evaluation process will be participative and will involve all relevant programme's stakeholders and partners.
 Evaluation results will be disseminated amongst government, development partners, civil society, and other stakeholders.
 A joint management response will be produced upon completion of the evaluation process and made publicly available on the evaluation platforms or similar of PUNOs.